ajain300/ajain300.github.io/index.md

 Designing closed-loop platforms that combine ML models with automated synthesis and characterization to accelerate the discovery and optimization of polymer materials.

 ### Generative Modeling for Complex Polymer Structures
-Developing deep generative models—including diffusion and flow-matching architectures—to predict realistic atomic-level polymer conformations under structural and stochastic constraints.
+Developing latent space gaussian flow matching models to predict realistic atomic-level polymer conformations under structural and stochastic constraints.

 ### Physics-Informed Techniques for Materials Informatics
 Incorporating physical priors, graph representations, and empirical equations into ML pipelines to improve model interpretability and scientific reliability.